operator-framework/olm-docs/content/en/docs/Tasks/creating-operator-manifests.md

 `deployments` is an array - your operator may be composed of several seperate components that should all be deployed and versioned together.

 It's also important to tell OLM the ways in which your operator can be deployed, or its `installModes`.
 InstallModes indicate if your operator can be configured to watch, one, some, or all namespaces.
-Please see the [document on install modes]() and `OperatorGroups` for more information.
+Please see the [document on operator scoping with operatorgroups][operatorgroups-docs] for more information.

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1